minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-snuffle-mat.md

   thumb:
 ---

-You may need to spend a few hours in making a snuffle mat for your dog.
-But I recommend doing it, because using the mat calms yor dog and let him work for his food.
+You might need to spend a few hours in making a snuffle mat for your dog.
+But I recommend doing it, because using the mat calms yor dog and allows him to work for his food.
 And the mat can be used even for several years.

-First I cut lots of holes on a towel.
+First I cut lots of holes in a towel.
 You can use a piece of a rubbery door mat instead which already has holes in it.

-If you choose the towel, you can make as many holes on it as you like.
+If you choose the towel, you can make as many holes in it as you like.
 More holes needs more fleece but too much holes can make the towel to shred.

 I cut about 2 cm wide and 25 cm long strips of fleece.
 You can make the strips shorter if you like and they don't all need to be the same length.